-- Hospitality Management 1A and 1B are prerequisites for Hospitality Management 2A and 2B. - b.
-Hospitality Financial Management 1A and 1B are prerequisites for Hospitality Financial Management 2A and 2B. - Food and Beverage Studies 1A and 1B are prerequisites for Food and Beverage Studies 2A and 2B. - d.
+- a.
+Management in Tourism and Hospitality 1A and 1B are prerequisites for Management in Tourism and Hospitality 2A and Hospitality Marketing 2B. - b.
+Hospitality Financial Management 1A and 1B are prerequisites for Hospitality Financial Management 2A and 2B. - c.
+Food and Beverage Studies 1A and 1B are prerequisites for Food and Beverage Studies 2A and 2B. - d.
 Rooms Division and Revenue Management 1A and 1B are prerequisites for Rooms Division and Revenue Management 2A and 2B.